Submitting a project idea | Natural Hazards Research Australia

 Project concepts are formally considered for funding twice a year, as a part of the Centre’s ongoing research plan.

-The current round of research investment is now closed.
+The next round of research investment opens in January 2025.

-The following table outlines key dates for this current round:
+The following table outlines key dates for the next round:

 Date Activity